szstonelee/redisoo/README.md

 Then applications need to write the key/value to Redis by using Redis set or setex command

-so next time application can get the the key/value in Redis memory.
+so next time application can get the key/value from Redis memory.

 When applications write the new value of the key,